 |

-Four history databases including American History, World at War, World History: The Modern Era, and World Geography.
-Just added 5 more databases: Daily Life Through History, Pop Culture, American Government, Issues, and World Religions.
+Eight history databases including American History, World at War, World History: The Modern Era, and World Geography, Daily Life Through History, American Government, Pop Culture Universe and Issues.
 Keyword search, browse by eras and unique Analyze feature.
 Primary sources, multimedia and reference.
 MLA citations.

 Powersearch across multiple databases.
 Narrow down your results by looking at the Subject headings or doing an Advanced Search with boolean logic.

 We have expanded our subscription to the EBSCO databases.
 It now includes a History and Biography database that might be helpful in your research.
-There is an amalgamated search feature in the Ebscohost Research Databases.
+There is an amalgamated search feature called EBSCOhost Super Search.
 You will need to search the Biography database separately.
-The Visual Search feature is a new method of searching that allows you to define broad topic searches.

 Salem Press, a book publisher has made much of it's reference books available online.
 Once you are at the site, click on the Remote Login tab and enter the PHS database password.
 You will need to register to send or save articles and citations but this is a quick and easy process.